 Breast milk only

-It's particularly important to only give your baby breast milk in the early days as this can affect your milk production.
+It's particularly important to give your baby only breast milk in the early days as not doing so can affect your milk production.

 If you find it difficult to only breastfeed or you don’t want to, try to give as much expressed breast milk as you can.
 If your partner wants to help with feeding, then you can express your breast milk for them to give to your baby.